-Below we provide summary descriptions of certain financing transactions completed during 2022.
+Below we provide summary descriptions of certain financing transactions completed during 2023.
 In general, a portion of our financing transactions may include non-cash borrowings and repayments.
-During the year ended 31 December 2022 and period from 1 June 2021 to 31 December 2021, our non-cash borrowings and repayments aggregated £376.0 million and nil, respectively.
+During 2023 and 2022, our non-cash borrowings and repayments aggregated nil and £376.0 million, respectively.